finbourne/lusid-sdk-python-preview/sdk/docs/ReconciliationsApi.md

 # **list_reconciliation_mappings**
 > ResourceListOfMapping list_reconciliation_mappings(reconciliation_type=reconciliation_type)

-[EXPERIMENTAL] ListReconciliationMappings: List the reconciliation mappings
+[EARLY ACCESS] ListReconciliationMappings: List the reconciliation mappings

 Lists all mappings this user is entitled to see